umair-nadeem/network-classification/README.md

 # network-classification

-Network traffic classification using machine learning
+Master thesis at RWTH Aachen University 2018

+Classification and Prediction of Network Traffic using Machine Learning